w-utter/realsense-rust/realsense-sys/README.md

 ## Usage

 This crate finds and links the RealSense SDK.
-Though one can use the generated bindings directly, this crate is meant as a base layer for [realsense-rust].
+Though one can use the generated bindings directly, this crate is meant as a base layer for [realsense-rust](https://gitlab.com/tangram-vision-oss/realsense-rust).

 To use this crate, add this line in your `Cargo.toml`.